-Known as ‘dramatic action’ in the 1890s, then ‘dramatic arts’ in the 1910s, Columbia College Chicago has been teaching theater since its founding.
+Columbia College Chicago has been teaching theater -known as ‘dramatic action’ in the 1890s, then ‘dramatic arts’ in the 1910s - since its founding.
 An institution established to teach oratory and expression, Columbia College Chicago has always placed emphasis on performance and stage work.

-The advent of radio, motion picture, and television required theater training; theatrical instruction become more specialized in the latter part of the 20th century, with separate courses offered in stagecraft and interpretation.
+The advent of radio, motion pictures, and television required theater training; theatrical instruction became more specialized in the latter part of the 20th century, with separate courses offered in stagecraft and interpretation.

 The 1959, the 'Dramatic Arts' program held new emphasis on training directors and actors for stage, radio,and television.
 The department became 'Theater Arts” in 1970, remaining focused on stage performance, direction and writing through an “innovative and unusually contemporary plan of theater education.”